 In addition to white diamonds, there are black diamonds, pink diamonds, red diamonds and blue diamonds.
 Among them, red diamonds are the rarest.
 The rarer the color of the diamond, the more expensive it is.

 ● Clarity: The clarity grade of a diamond refers to the presence of inclusions within the diamond using a tenfold loupe, ranging from Internally Flawless (FL/IF) to Included (I1, I2 and I3) inclusions.
 Clarity is one of the most essential characteristics to consider when purchasing a diamond engagement ring, with SI1 and higher clarity grades, being one of the most popular choices on the market.

 Buying a diamond engagement ring can be one of the most expensive investments of a lifetime, so make sure the diamond you buy is certified by an authoritative laboratory.
-However, not all diamond certificates are equally reliable, and you should always insist on certificates from the industry's most reliable laboratories, the GIA and AGS, that provide accurate, reliable and consistent grading of factors such as cut, color, clarity, and carat of diamonds.
+However, not all diamond certificates are equally reliable.
+You should always insist on certificates from the industry's most reliable laboratories, such as GIA, AGS, IGI, etc. that provide accurate, reliable and consistent grading of factors of diamond cut, color, clarity, and carat.